Window function: Asymmetric window functions

-The $w_0(x)$ form, defined above, is symmetric around $x = 0$.
-However, there are window functions that are asymmetric like Gamma distribution used in FIR implementation of Gammatone filters.
-These asymmetries are used to reduce the delay when using large window sizes or to emphasize the initial transient of a decaying pulse.
-There are ways to make normally symmetric windows asymmetric like this below by applying this formula:
+The $w_0(x)$ form, according to the convention above, is symmetric around $x = 0$.
+However, there are window functions that are asymmetric, such as the gamma distribution used in FIR implementations of gammatone filters, or the beta distribution for a bounded-support approximation to the gamma distribution.
+These asymmetries are used to reduce the delay when using large window sizes, or to emphasize the initial transient of a decaying pulse.